apache/unomi-site/README.md

 `
 mvn gem:exec@jekyll-serve
 `

+Note: the Jekyll serve will not filter the files so you will still see property references such as ${latest.stable.version}.
+This is by design.
+If you want to see a final version you need to generate it using the `mvn clean install` command.

 It works as expected on Mac and Linux, but not on Windows the following stacktrace appears: